metoppv/improver/doc/source/metadata/Introduction.rst

     The units of measure for the quantity, these will always be SI units.

 positive
-    Indicates the direction in which values of the vertical coordinate increase.
+    Indicates the direction in which values of the vertical coordinate increase, i.e. where the vertical coordinate is pressure, the ``positive`` attribute is ``down``

 Grid mapping variable